Asynchronous Perception Machine For Efficient Test-Time-Training: Abstract

 In this work, we propose Asynchronous Perception Machine (APM), a computationally-efficient architecture for test-time-training (TTT).
 APM can process patches of an image one at a time in any order \textit{asymmetrically,} and \textit{still encode} semantic-awareness in the net.
 We demonstrate APM's ability to recognize out-of-distribution images \textit{without} dataset-specific pre-training, augmentation or any-pretext task.
 APM offers competitive performance over existing TTT approaches.
 To perform TTT, APM just distills test sample's representation \textit{once}.
 APM possesses a unique property: it can learn using just this single representation and starts predicting semantically-aware features.

 APM demostrates potential applications beyond test-time-training: APM can scale up to a dataset of 2D images and yield semantic-clusterings in a single forward pass.
 APM also provides first empirical evidence towards validating GLOM's insight, i.e. if input percept is a field.
 Therefore, APM helps us converge towards an implementation which can do \textit{both} interpolation and perception on a \textit{shared}-connectionist hardware.
-Our code is publicly available at this \href{https://github.com/rajatmodi62/apm}{link}.